buntec/ff4s/README.md

 addSbtPlugin("org.scala-js" % "sbt-scalajs" % "1.10.0")
 ```

-CAVEAT: This is very much work in progress!
+Disclaimer: this is work in progress!